Updated: Monday, May 27, 2020

 At Frosty Drew Observatory we recognize the risks associated with the novel (new) coronavirus in the general area.
 Though we do not believe we are the authority on telling people what they should or should not be doing.
 We offer an educational, scientific service to the public with an overall message of hope.
 We believe that during this difficult and rapidly changing situation we can take solace in the cosmos, the night sky, and the natural world.
 This is part of our basis for remaining open to date.
-Recently, the RI Office of the Governor enacted Executive Orders that restrict public gatherings.
+Recently, the RI Office of the Governor enacted a series of executive orders that restrict public gatherings, with an additional executive order issued on March 28, 2020 that resulted in park closures across the state, as well as non-critical businesses (to our dismay and embarrassment firearms stores are considered “critical retail businesses” in RI).
 This will have a significant impact on our Friday Stargazing Nights event.

 At this time, we are modifying our Stargazing Nights event in the following ways:

 We will continue to offer our Stargazing Nights event every Friday night, though we will offer it online until we can reopen our onsite facilities.
 We understand this is certainly not as amazing as the experience of standing out under thousands of stars, but it will give you a chance to engage in a spot of astronomy awesomeness on a weekly basis.
 To tune in, please visit our events page.
 Live streamed events will be listed as "Stargazing Nights - Live Streamed".
 The contents of that event will list the live stream URL.
 You can also subscribe the the Frosty Drew Observatory and Science Center YouTube, which will get you updates when we go live.
 Until we can host visitors on site, we will continue to put our usually best-effort-attempts into keeping you connected to the cosmos in any way that we can.

 Limited access is currently granted to Ninigret Park and the Frosty Drew campus: